 Aviva Canada, on the other hand, covers food spoilage “caused by the accidental interruption of electrical power on or off the premises or by mechanical breakdown of the freezer.”
 So, unlike SGI Canada, its policyholders would likely be reimbursed if a fallen tree cuts their power lines.

-Both insurers’ policies come with exclusions: Aviva won’t cover spoilage caused by circuit breaker or fuse issues.
-SGI won’t cover losses caused by natural spoilage, renovating the freezer unit, manual disconnection of the power supply, and carelessness on the policyholder’s part.
+Both insurers’ policies come with exclusions: Aviva won’t cover spoilage caused by a faulty circuit breaker or fuse issues.
+SGI won’t cover losses caused by natural spoilage, renovating a large walk-in freezer unit, manual disconnection of the power supply, and carelessness on the policyholder’s part.
 Neither will cover expenses incurred when buying the food.

 Interestingly, SGI’s coverage isn’t subject to a deductible, but filing a claim may result in a premium increase when you renew your policy.
 Other insurers, of course, may impose a deductible.
 To determine whether or not you should file a claim, first calculate how much food you lost: were you about to serve oysters, caviar and filet mignon to a dozen people, or did you just have to toss a tub of yogurt and some salami?
 It may make more sense to replace your own groceries and save on next year’s premiums.

 When filing a claim for food spoilage, make sure you document exactly what food went bad and, if possible, how much it cost.
 That could involve pictures or videos of the damaged food, pictures or videos of barcodes, or receipts.
 If the spoilage was caused by a blackout, you’ll also need to provide documentation, which news stories or reports from your hydro company could provide.